GIS4DEV/GIS4DEV.github.io/_posts/2021-09-14-data-services.md

 ### Census API

+In order to use R and Python packages for querying Census data, you need an API Key.

+1. Sign up for an API key at [api.census.gov/data/key_signup.html](https://api.census.gov/data/key_signup.html)
+2. The organization name should be `Middlebury College` and email should be your Middlebury account.
+2. Documentation for the Census API's is here: [www.census.gov/data/developers.html](https://www.census.gov/data/developers.html)

-### Demographic and Health Surveys Data
+### USAID Demographic and Health Surveys Data

-Note: these instructions are for **current course students only**, whose email addresses have been shared with the DHS Survey program.
-The instructions will be removed once all the current students have gained access.
+*Note*: These instructions are for **current course students only**.
+Anyone can request access to DHS Program data, but you should not copy the information below unless you are currently registered in Dr. Holler's course.

 1. Go to [https://dhsprogram.com/Data/](https://dhsprogram.com/Data/)
 1. Create an account with your college e-mail address